 Get a policy relevant graduate degree

 Doing a master’s in policy, security studies or international relations is probably the most direct way to fast-track your way into more senior positions in government.
-A master’s is sufficient for most positions, though for some senior positions in the executive branch a PhD can be helpful.
-Our understanding is that the top three universities for doing policy masters are:
+A master’s is sufficient for most positions, though for some senior positions and issue areas in the executive branch a PhD can be helpful.
+Our understanding, which is echoed by the Foreign Policy rankings, is that the top three universities for doing policy masters are:

 If you get into one of these programs, it’s probably worth doing over most entry level congressional staffer positions.

 A science or technology PhD can also be a good choice.
 Science and technology expertise is important for working on high priority problems that involve emerging technology, such as biorisk and AI safety.
 Also, there aren’t many people with strong technical backgrounds looking to work in Congress so you will have an advantage when trying to get a job with your preferred committee.
 Many science and technology PhDs also give you good backup options if your policy career doesn’t work out.
 Read our profile on machine learning PhDs if you’re interested in going into AI policy.
-If you’re interested in biorisk it’s useful to do a PhD in synthetic biology or epidemiology.
+If you’re interested in biorisk it may be useful to do a PhD in a field like epidemiology.

 Law degrees are common in politics.
-Graduates of the T14 (the fourteen law schools widely regarded as the most prestigious) and Georgetown Law are well represented on the Hill.
-However, we think that other degrees probably have better backup options while still being as useful for staffer careers.
+Graduates of the T14 (the fourteen law schools widely regarded as the most prestigious) and Georgetown Law are well represented on the Hill.29 However, unless you get into Yale or Harvard, whose alumni are particularly well-respected on the Hill, we think that other degrees probably have better backup options while still being as useful for staffer careers.